 Orchard Alfalfa Canal's water right was approved in 1898 with water rights to irrigate 4,326 acres of land.
 CPNRD and Southside Irrigation Company signed a management-lease agreement in 2012; construction began in 2013.
 CPNRD assists in operations, pays half of operations and maintenance costs and receives half of the revenues.

-Phase I: replaced seven county road box culverts Phase II: cleared 51 acres; 60,200 LF of grading; irrigation turnout structure; replaced 13 canal structures; removed 3 farm crossings Phase III: diversion structure was replaced; installed slide gate with electric actuators on existing overflow structure; rip rap overflow structure for high flows.
-Total project cost \$4.7 million.
-A tour and rededication ceremony was held in August 2015.
+Phase I: Replaced seven county road box culverts

+Phase II: Cleared 51 acres; 60,200 LF of grading; irrigation turnout structure; replaced 13 canal structures; removed three farm crossings

+Phase III: The diversion structure was replaced; installed slide gate with electric actuators on existing overflow structure; rip rap overflow structure for high flows.
+Total project cost \$4.7M.
+A tour and rededication ceremony was held in 2015.
 The canal provides up to 1,500 AF of water savings annually.
 Diversions of excess flow total 15,000 AF; and 2,600 AF in groundwater return back to the Platte River for 2011-2018.

 The canals will continue to be used for surface water irrigation delivery; as well as for retiming Platte River flows to enhance target flows for endangered species.
-The retiming of Platte River flows will be accomplished by diverting flows excess to target flows to recharge the groundwater system or by transferring surface water irrigation rights to in stream use, which will be diverted from the canal back to the river.
-Water rights for diverting excess flow for recharge were granted to the canal systems by NeDNR and temporary transfer permits for returning surface water to the river for in stream use have been approved.
+The retiming of Platte River flows is accomplished by diverting flows excess to target flows to recharge the groundwater system or by transferring surface water irrigation rights to in stream use and diverted from the canal back to the river.
+Water rights for diverting excess flow for recharge were granted to the canal systems by NeDNR; and temporary transfer permits for returning surface water to the river for instream use were approved.